ueisele/kafka-images/server/README.md

 ### KRaft Mode

 Apache Kafka 2.8 is the first release wich contains `KRaft` as an operation mode which requires no ZooKeeper.
-`KRaft` mode in Apache Kafka 2.8 and 3.0 is provided for testing only, NOT for production.
+`KRaft` mode is provided for testing only, NOT for production.
-It is not yet supported to upgrade existing ZooKeeper-based Kafka clusters into this mode.
-In fact, when Kafka 3.1 is released, it will not be possible to upgrade your `KRaft` clusters from 3.0 to 3.1.
 There may be bugs, including serious ones.
 You should assume that your data could be lost at any time if you try the early access release of `KRaft` mode.
+Since Apache Kafka 3.4 Kafka clusters can be migrated from ZooKeeper mode to KRaft mode without downtime (see [Apache Kafka 3.4.0 release notes](https://blogs.apache.org/kafka/entry/what-s-new-in-apache9)).

 In order to run Apache Kafka with a single instance in `KRaft` mode, run the following command: